 Social Media Outreach

-- Make sure to retweet posts on DC statehood from your individual members or other Leagues for greater visibility.
+- Retweet posts on DC statehood from your individual members or other Leagues for greater visibility.
 You can find those posts by looking up existing hashtags like:

 - Fix the hole in democracy: Support #DCStatehood! #51stState

-- We are DC, we are America: statehood for DC citizens! #DCvote#DCStatehood
+- We are DC, we are America: statehood for DC citizens! #DCStatehood

 On Your Website